vanshavenger/turbo-starter-shadcn/README.md

-Turbo repo with Next js setup and tailwind css
+Turbo repo with Next js setup and tailwind css and Shadcn